kalibera/rchk/doc/SINGULARITY.md

 singularity image.create myoverlay.img
 ```

+The overlay image can be inserted into the same SIMG container image file.
 Also, one can build a writeable Singularity image from the container
 definition.
 See [Singularity documentation](https://www.sylabs.io/docs/)
 for more information.